Locust ProjectsAnnual Spring Fling Fundraiser: La Dolce Vita

 Purchase tickets Online

 Locust Projects is a not for profit exhibition space dedicated to providing contemporary visual artists the freedom to experiment with new ideas without the pressures of gallery sales or limitations of conventional exhibition spaces.
 Local, national and international artists are encouraged to create site-specific installations as an extension of their representative work.
-Locust Projects supports the local community through educational initiatives and programming that are free to the public. www.locustprojects.orgBe sure to tell them Soul Of Miami sent you!
+Locust Projects supports the local community through educational initiatives and programming that are free to the public. www.locustprojects.orgIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.